olyanechaeva/bryn_mawr_dsri/index.md

 Hello, guys!

-This is the Russian alphabet:\
+This is the Russian alphabet:<br />
 ![Russian Letters!](/assets/icon.jpg "Russian Letters")